-A condition where the immune system attacks the nervous system.
+Provided where the immune system attacks the nervous system.
 Myelin is detached from neural cells causing motor and cognitive complications.

 The cause of MS is still unknown.
 Researchers are looking for genetic mutations as well as environmental factors that can be contributors.
 MS is debilitating as motor skills and cognitive function decline as the disease progresses.
 Patients experience fatigue, speech problems, depression and cognitive function.
 Areas affected by MS include processing-speed, memory, attention and visuospatial skills.
 Cognitive decline is experienced by at least 50% of patients, with severity increasing as the disease progresses.

 Patients in the early stages of MS can live independently.
 As the disease progresses, patients may need to live in a specialized care facility or with a caregiver.

 Page last updated on Jun 15,2020